AET Level 3 Award in Education and Training

 - Internal and external verification

-This qualification can also be completed as a competency-based qualification.
+You can also complete the qualification as a competency-based qualification.
 Find out more here.

 What is Required to Pass the AET Course?

 The tutor delivers the theory-based course in a classroom.
-It is made up of a range of videos, discussions, quizzes and scenarios.
+They will use a range of videos, discussions, quizzes and scenarios throughout the training.

-The course is assessed by an essay based assignment.
+The tutor will assess the delegates through an essay based assignment.
 You will also receive guidance notes to point you in the right direction.
-You will also be required to conduct a short micro-teaching session.
+Delegates will conduct a short micro-teaching session.
 The subject of the session can be any topic of your choosing.